 - Removing the Head or Destroying the Brain: Zombies can usually be killed for good by severe enough attacks to the head.
 Removing the head however doesn't kill them as their brains are still active, even when sliced from the mouth.

 - Thematic Series: The series (and most zombie movie franchises) never keep the same characters or setting but are all still a part of the same series.
-Part of the reason for this is because of the Kill 'Em All plots.

 - Title of the Dead: Every film in the series is some variation on the "X of the [Living] Dead" title scheme.
 Originally there was also some progression tying it to periods of the day (Night / Dawn / Day), but this was dropped with Land.